-(2) provide a narrative, chart, or other explanatory material setting out the basis for the IHE's certification of compliance with Section 1(a-c) of this guidance.
+(2) provide a chart/matrix setting out the basis for the IHE's certification of compliance with Section 1(a-c) of this guidance.

-IHEs shall fulfil the certification requirement by providing this information in narrative or chart form.
-For example, an IHE may choose to provide a narrative description of how its survey is designed to provide the institution with data to inform policies to prevent and respond to sexual misconduct (Section 1(a) above), and meets quality standards determined by the commissioner (Section 1(b) above).
-"Quality standards" for this purpose are the recommendations and best practices set forth in the Task Force of Sexual Misconduct Survey's Report and Recommendations document1 approved by the Commissioner on May 3, 2022, and in particular those set forth in Sections I., III., and IV. of the report.
+IHEs shall fulfil the certification requirement by providing this information in chart/matrix form, an example of which is included below.
+An IHE may choose to provide a narrative description in addition to the chart/matrix of how its survey is designed to provide the institution with data to inform policies to prevent and respond to sexual misconduct (Section 1(a) above), and meets quality standards determined by the commissioner (Section 1(b) above).
+"Quality standards" for this purpose are the recommendations and best practices set forth in the Task Force of Sexual Misconduct Survey's Report and Recommendations document approved by the Commissioner on May 3, 2022, and in particular those set forth in Sections I., III., and IV. of the report.
+Additional guidance on quality standards and guiding principles can be found below.